-Tell students this greeting is like the activity you did last week, Step Into the Circle.
-You will name categories that may describe the students.
-If the category describes them, they step into the circle, say "Good morning" and wave to others in the circle, and then step back.
+In-Person Virtual Tell students this greeting is like the activity you did last week, Step Into the Circle.
+You will name cate- gories that may describe the students.
+If the cate- gory describes them, they step into the circle, say "Good morning" to others in the circle, and then step back.
 Begin by naming categories that help reflect the first week of school, and end with one that will ensure everyone is included.
-For example:

-"Good morning to anyone who . . .

-- Met someone new last week

-- · Was glad to be back in school

-- Learned something new last week

-- · Is a third grader

-Tell students this greeting is like the activity you did last week, Step Into the Circle.
+For example: "Good morning to anyone who" • Met someone new last week • Was glad to be back in school • Learned something new last week • Is a fourth grader Tell students this greeting is like the activity you did last week, Step Into the Circle.
 You will name categories that may describe the students.
-If the category describes them, they should stand up in their screen and greet others by unmuting, saying "Good morning," and waving.
+If the category describes them, they should stand up in their screen and greet others by unmuting and say- ing "Good morning."
 Begin by naming categories that help reflect the first week of school, and end with one that will ensure everyone is included.
-For example:

-"Good morning to anyone who ..."

-- Met someone new last week

-- · Was glad to be back in school

-- · Learned something new last week

-- Is a third grader
+For example: "Good morning to anyone who" • Met someone new last week • Was glad to be back in school • Learned something new last week • Is a fourth grader